We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Some people recommend a bath of Epsom salts to prevent gout attacks.

 The idea is that Epsom salts are rich in magnesium, which may lower gout risk.
-However, studies show magnesium can’t be adequately absorbed through skin to confer any health benefits.
+However,

 To give Epsom salts a try, mix 1 to 2 cups in your bath.
 Soak your entire body or only specific joints for symptom relief.